 Shuri: A Black Panther Novel by Nic Stone

-Much like Vibranium, the Heart Shaped Herb is essential to the survival and prosperity of Wakanda.
+Much like Vibranium, the Heart-Shaped Herb is essential to the survival and prosperity of Wakanda.
 But something is wrong.
 The plants are no longer growing.
 No matter what the people of Wakanda do, they can't create new herbs.
-And their supply is running short.
-It's up to Shuri to travel from Wakanda to discover what is killing the Herb, and how she can save it, in this all-new, original series from Nic Stone.
+It's up to Shuri to travel from Wakanda to discover what is killing the herb, and how she can save it, in this all-new, original series from Nic Stone.

 You Should See Me in a Crown by Leah Johnson

-When the financial aid Liz Lighty was counting on unexpectedly falls through, Liz's plans come crashing down . . . until she's reminded of her school's scholarship for prom king and queen.
+When the financial aid Liz Lighty was counting on falls through, her plans come crashing down … until she's reminded of her school's scholarship for prom king and queen.
 There's nothing Liz wants to do less than endure a gauntlet of social media trolls, catty competitors, and humiliating public events, but despite her devastating fear of the spotlight, she's willing to do whatever it takes to get to her dream school.

 Truly, Madly, Royally by Debbie Riguad

 Debbie Rigaud brings sparkling humor and insight to this empowering romantic comedy that's all about ruling your own destiny.